Tree-sitter

 )

 For complex cases, folds can also be constructed from multiple queries when a single query cannot accurately target the required set of nodes.
-By using the scope.group variable with a string value you can denote that one query using @start (or @start.before) should be linked with another query using @end (or @end.after).
+By using the scope.group metadata key with a string value you can denote that one query using @start (or @start.before) should be linked with another query using @end (or @end.after).
 When two matched queries have the same group name and appear within the same level of the tree of folds, they will be combined.
 The names of groups is not important, so long as the two halves of the region match.

 ((php_tag) @start